Information on how to find your ideal private plate with CarReg.

 What is a Private Number Plate?

-Investing In Private Number Plates
+Investing In Private Plates

-Choosing Your Private Number Plate
+Choosing Your Style

 You can make prefix plates such as “A5 JON” using our Make Your Own service.
 First select the prefix (in this case the letter “A”), then choose from one to three numbers (here we’ve gone for “5″).
 Lastly pick the final three letters: the “JON” part on the example.
 Here you may be lucky enough to get your name or part of your name.
 Many of our customers will choose their initials or those of their spouse or children.